 - HMP Gloucester (Jill Evans, 2013)

-Her Majesty’s Prison Gloucester started its life in 1791, as Gloucester County Prison.
+Her Majesty’s Prison Gloucester started its life in 1791, as Gloucester County Gaol and Penitentiary.
 It replaced the old county prison, which was in Gloucester’s ancient castle.
 The county prison held people from all over Gloucestershire who either were waiting to be tried, or had been sentenced to a term of imprisonment, at the county’s courts.

 The movement to build a new county prison in Gloucester began in the 1780s, following less than flattering reports on the old gaol by the prisoner reformer, John Howard, in his The State of the Prisons, the first edition of which was published in 1777.
 Sir George Onesiphorus Paul, who had become the county’s High Sheriff in 1780, was the chief force behind the movement.
 Paul’s campaigning resulted in the Gloucestershire Act being passed by Parliament in 1785, which allowed for the formation of a committee to organize the building of a purpose-built prison on land next to the old castle.
 Demolition of the castle began in 1787, but the Gaol Committee, led by Paul, decided that the existing prisoners would have to be kept in part of the old castle, while the rest of it was demolished in order to provide building materials.